-Baker’s Master of Science in Nursing program was recognized by SR Education Group, a leading education research publisher, as one of the 2018 most affordable and top colleges for value.
+Our Master of Science in Nursing program was recognized by SR Education Group, a leading education research publisher, as one of the most affordable, and Baker was recognized as a top college for value.
 Inclusion on these lists reflects our high academic standards and commitment to affordability for all our students.

 Many of the nation’s most skilled nursing educators will retire in the next five years.
 The nursing education track prepares nurses for the role of educator in academic or staff-development settings.
 The curriculum integrates core master’s-level concepts, advanced clinical foundations (assessment, pharmacology, pathophysiology) and education-focused courses.
 The advanced theory and practicum-focused courses provide students a strong foundation in the content areas they will teach, and the education-focused courses provide an exceptional understanding of how to teach.